docker/docs/deploy/rbac/index.md

 - Group cluster **resources** into Swarm collections or Kubernetes namespaces.
 - Create **grants** by marrying subject + role + resource.

+For a simple example, see [Deploy a multi-tier application with RBAC](./howto-wordpress-multitier).

 ## Subjects

 A subject represents a user, team, or organization.
-A subject is granted a role that defines permitted operations against one or more resource types.
+A subject can be granted a role that defines permitted operations against one or more resource types.

 - **User**: A person authenticated by the authentication backend.
 Users can